Media for a better tomorrow

 By subscribing to Sower you can expect:

-• A monthly round-up of relevant reads and curated media recommendations.
+- A monthly round-up of relevant reads and curated media recommendations (for free and paid subscribers only).

-• A zero tolerance policy to generative “AI” and the slop it emits.
+- A zero tolerance policy to generative “AI” and the slop it produces.

 Sower is completely free to read.
 However, taking out a paid subscription or making a one-off donation:

-• Will contribute to making articles more accessible i.e providing audio recordings.
+- Will contribute to making articles more accessible i.e helping us buy equipment to provide audio recordings.

-• Supports a project where the work is 100% produced by queer creatives.
+- Supports a project which is fronted by queer creatives.

 Who’s behind Sower?

 My name is Jack McGovan.
-I'm a freelance environmental journalist whose work has been published in outlets like The Guardian, WIRED, and euronews.
-Sower is a space for me to share ideas that I’ve been collecting and thinking about over the years.
+I'm a freelance environmental journalist and writer whose work has appeared in outlets like The Guardian, WIRED, and The Atlantic.
+Sower is a space for me to write about ideas that don't neatly fit into the paradigm of traditional media outlets.
 Much of the writing is influenced by my journalism, my experiences as a queer person living in an oppressive system, and my engagement with speculative fiction and media more broadly.

-The inspiration for the name and concept come from Octavia Butler’s Parable of the Sower, a story that explores the power of community and living your values even in the face of overwhelming odds.
-It's one of my favourite books of all time.
+The inspiration for the name and concept come from Octavia Butler’s Parable of the Sower, a story that explores the power of people to change the world even in the face of overwhelming odds.

 The logo and all illustrations are original works created by Vilko Jakubek.

-Features are edited by Ruxandra Grecu and Libby Langhorn.
+Articles are edited where noted by Ruxandra Grecu and Libby Langhorn.